 Application, description of fluids, equations of fluid flow for simple fluids, analytical techniques.
+Lecture times: Monday - Friday, 3rd period

 DP requirements: A class record of 30% or more is required in each module of the course.

 Assessment: For modules 3GR and 3FD the year mark counts 25% and the examination counts 75%.
 For modules 3MP, 3AN and 3CV, the year mark counts 35% and the examination counts 65%.
 The examinations for module 3MP and 3CV are written in June and modules 3FD, 3GR and 3AN are written in October/November.
 All examinations are no longer than 2 hours, except 3GR which is no longer than 3 hours.